iiroki/time-series-platform/README.md

 - _Location_: Measurements can also be bound to location, but do not have to.
     - For example, a temperature tag can receive values from various location.
     - Locations can be used to distinguish measurements (example: temperature) from the same tag and integration.
-- _Measurement_: The actual time series data of Time Series Platform,
+- _Measurement_: The actual time series data of Time Series Platform, which contains numerical observations at various time intervals.

 # Features